 Important for: Calcium absorption, bone structure, immune system

-Daily requirement: 20 micrograms per day from the first year of life₁.
+Daily requirement: 20 micrograms a day from the first year of life₁

 Recording: through food intake and sun exposure

-Overdose: possible by taking high doses of vitamin D supplements
+Overdose: Possible by taking high-dose vitamin D supplements

 Deficiency symptoms: including fatigue, hair loss, mood swings